-Guest contributors to Blogging Explained enjoy the benefit of building their traction, authority, and SEO.
-Concurrently, I can have a fresh voice of writing for my community.
+Guest contributors to Blogging Explained enjoy the benefits of building their authority, traction, and SEO.
+Concurrently, I can have a fresh writing voice for my lovely audience.

 Sounds like a mutual win-win?